+New regulations on connection charges were adopted in 2019.
 Customers who wish to connect to the electricity network or to increase the capacity on an existing connection, have to pay a connection charge.
 The charge includes the share of investment costs necessary to invest in new network infrastructure for the increased demand.
-The charge is based on actual investment costs, and give the customer an incentive to adjust the demand or location to avoid or postpone network investments.
+The charge is based on actual investment costs and give the customer an incentive to adjust the demand or location to avoid or postpone network investments.

-NVE adopted new regulation on connection charges in Q2 2018, which entered into force 1 January 2019.
 The previous regulation on connection charges was only used for investments on local distribution levels (up to 22 kV), or for investments used by one actor only (e.g. a radial connection to a power plant).
 The new regulation network charges will in practice be similar on all network levels and thereby strengthen customer protection.